dblast-x/diabolis-liber-vocabulorum/README.md

 **--Prod.--**
 1. [ x ] Develop the search algorithm
-    - [  ] Parse the book and create the dictionary to use as the 'Liber Vocabulorum' e.g :                                               <br>
+    - [ x ] Parse the book and create the dictionary to use as the 'Liber Vocabulorum' e.g :                                               <br>
         {                                               <br>
             "A": {"Aword": "Lorem Ipsum"},              <br>